hayasick/fabsbm/README.md

 # FABSBM
 An implementation of a tractable fully Bayesian method for the stochastic block model.
-For more details, see our paper:
+For more details, see [1].

+[1] Kohei Hayashi, Takuya Konishi, Tatsuro Kawamoto.
-[A Tractable Fully Bayesian Method for the Stochastic Block Model.](http://arxiv.org/abs/1602.02256) Kohei Hayashi, Takuya Konishi, Tatsuro Kawamoto. arXiv:1602.02256, 2015
+[A Tractable Fully Bayesian Method for the Stochastic Block Model.](http://arxiv.org/abs/1602.02256) arXiv:1602.02256

 ## Requirements
 * python 2.X